mlcommons/mlcube/docs/runners/ssh-runner.md

 # SSH Runner
-SSH runner uses other runners to run MLCommons-Box cubes on remote hosts.
+SSH runner uses other runners to run MLCube cubes on remote hosts.
 It uses `ssh` and `rsync` internally.
 It supports two mandatory commands - `configure` and `run` with standard arguments - `mlcube`, `platform` and `task`.
 SSH platform configuration is used to configure SSH runner.